- In a recent study, 92% of the respondents reported that they will recommend aloe vera juice to a friend or relative. Why?

 - Blend a few pieces of your favorite fruits like papaya, banana, apple, orange, etc.

-- To this, add a teaspoon of aloe gel and mix well.
+- Into this add a teaspoon of the aloe gel and mix well.

 - You can also add a teaspoon of almond oil or wheat germ oil if you have dry skin.